Health Promotion and Health Behavior

 - Enjoy a friendly college town in the beautiful Pacific Northwest.

-The application process for Fall 2013 admission will begin in September 2012 with tentative deadlines in December 2012 and March 2013.
-Specific application dates will be posted in late Spring 2012.
+The application process for Fall 2014 admission will begin in September 2013 with deadlines on December 1st, 2013 and March 1st, 2014.
 See the Public Health Graduate Programs Application page for details.

 How To Apply

 The Public Health Graduate Programs Application page contains instructions for each step of the application process.

 - Health Promotion and Health Behavior Track Handbook

 - Learning Competencies for the Health Promotion and Health Behavior Track

 Accredited by the Council on Education for Public Health

 - PhD in Public Health with a concentration in Health Promotion and Health Behavior